polybiusproxy/hxCodec/README.md

 # PolybiusProxy FNF MP4 Video Code Installation

-### 1. Download the zip of this repository and copy paste the files inside your root project folder
+### 1. Download the zip of this repository and copy paste the files inside your root project folder (except for README.md and .gitattributes)
 ### 2. Edit `Project.xml`

 After